amirhirx/amirhirx/README.md

 - 👋 Hi, I’m Amir hossein
-- 🌱 I’m currently learning javascript and Web design
+- 🌱 I’m currently learning Front-end Developer

 <!---
 amirhirx/amirhirx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.